anh0001/hsr-demo-lab/README.md

 This configuration allows the NUC to serve as an intermediate computing unit that:
 - Connects to the HSR robot via wired Ethernet
-- Connects to the internet via WiFi
+- Connects NUC computer to the internet via WiFi
 - Can be remotely accessed from your development laptop

 ## Repository Description